Jumia/open-source/README.md

 Keep the original license.

 ##### I'm open-sourcing a library.
 What should I do?
 Consider using a weak copyleft license that won’t restrict the software that uses it to the same license; will allow usage in closed source software; and will potentially increase the number of users and contributors.

 ##### What if my team uses an external project whose license is not Jumia-recommended?

-You can can use GPL code — but only internally.
+You can use GPL code — but only internally.
 Be sure it's a version of the GPL that continues to allow for the ASP loophole.
 AGPL and versions of the GPL with additional restrictions won't work.

 ##### Who is the license owner?